Oregon Institute for Leadership Development

 Here is the classic annual schedule for this event:

-• Mid-May: Nominees are confirmed and contacted by OILD
+• May: Colleges submit nominees and alternates, nominees are confirmed and contacted by OILD

-• June: Institute held in Silver Falls, Oregon
+• July: Institute held at Big K Ranch in Elkton, Oregon

 History